SAP FI · Materials Management

 • Execute

-Boom, you’ve now undone the clearing, and the system treats it as an open item again.
+This undoes the clearing — the system now treats the item as an open item again.

 • Use MBST to reverse a goods receipt